 - For example purposes, the NVIDIA Display control panel pages show a specific NVIDIA GPU-based graphics card.
 You may be using a different NVIDIA GPUbased graphics card, in which case you will see the exact name of the GPU that your graphics card uses on the NVIDIA display menu and on the NVIDIA GPUnamed tab that appears from the Windows Display Properties > Settings > Advanced option. - As noted earlier, the current NVIDIA ForceWare graphics display driver allows access to the nView Desktop Manager control panel as a "tabbed" standalone user interface as well as menu options in the NVIDIA display menu (Figure 1.2). - The example nView Desktop Manager control panel pages in this guide will generally show the tabbed version of the control panel instead of the NVIDIA display menu version.
-See Figure 1.2, "nView Desktop Manager Control Panel Stand-alone (tabbed) versus NVIDIA Display Menu Style" on page 6. - The Windows XP pages shown in this document apply also to Windows 2000 functionality, unless noted otherwise. - The Windows Me pages shown in this document also apply also to Windows 98/95 functionality, unless noted otherwise.
+See Figure 1.2, "nView Desktop Manager Control Panel Stand-alone (tabbed) versus NVIDIA Display Menu Style" on page 19. - The Windows XP pages shown in this document apply also to Windows 2000 functionality, unless noted otherwise.